×

 If you’re suing for medical malpractice following the wrongful death of a loved one, you would also be able to claim compensation for burial expenses, loss of love and companionship, and possibly other malpractice-related losses, like loss of financial support.

-It’s hard to tell in advance how much your medical malpractice case may be worth, but a competent medical malpractice lawyer in Valparaiso, Indiana, can provide a detailed breakdown of your case and give you a realistic estimate of the amount of compensation you may expect.
+It’s hard to tell in advance how much your medical malpractice case may be worth, but a competent medical malpractice lawyer in Valparaiso, Indiana, can provide a detailed breakdown of your case and give you a realistic estimate of the compensation you may expect.

 Indiana Cap on Damages in Medical Malpractice Cases